aridjayarecipes/cutesrecipes.web.app/content/post/2542-steps-to-make-quick-healthy-soup.md

 1. Pressure cook the tomatoes, onion, garlic, ginger, black pepper, cumin seeds, cardamom and salt for 2 whistles.
 Once it is done.
 Open the lid and cool it.
 1. Grind it in a blender.
 1. Heat cooker.
 Add 1 tbsp butter.
 Add all the vegetables.
 Saute it for minutes.
 Add tomato mixture in vegetables.
 Add little water and pressure cook for 1 whistles.
 Once it is done.
 1. Transfer to a serving bowl.
 Garnish with fresh cream.
-Ready to serve healthy soup for kid's.
+Ready to serve healthy soup for kid&#39;s.